 Assuring a Great Experience for Everyone

 Please minimize disruptive noise during performances: Ballet performances are a wonderful event when the community gets together to experience the performing art form at one place and time.
 Many of our patrons are new comers while others are seasoned balletomanes and aficionados.
 Please be courteous and respectful to everyone during the performance by refraining from talking, rustling programs, using your cell phone to text or twitter, etc.

 Binoculars are available for a minimal fee in the main lobby as well as in the balcony lobby for select performances.

 For the safety and consideration of our artists and patrons please turn off cell phones, pagers and other electronic devices.
 The use of photographic and recording equipment during performances is strictly prohibited:

 Food and beverages except bottled water are not allowed in the auditorium: In addition to the snacks and refreshments sold on all levels of the building, the San Diego Civic Theatre’s central downtown location offers many wonderful options for pre or post performance dining.
-Click on the link below to view the options in the vicinity.

 Parking and Transportation:

 Directions to the San Diego Civic Theatre: Click Here